gregkrsak/ArduinoProtoThread/README.md

 A lightweight protothread library, allowing Arduino compatibles to multitask in an embedded environment.

-[Click here](https://github.com/gregkrsak/ArduinoProtoThread/tree/master/examples/TwoAsyncFlashingLEDs) for a basic "flash two LEDs" example project.
+[Click here](https://github.com/gregkrsak/ArduinoProtoThread/tree/master/examples/TwoAsyncFlashingLEDs) for a basic "flash two LEDs at different rates" example project.

-[Click here](https://github.com/gregkrsak/ArduinoProtoThread/blob/master/examples/TwoAsyncFlashingLEDs/TwoAsyncFlashingLEDs.ino) to skip the project folder and jump straight into the example project's C++ source code.
+[Click here](https://github.com/gregkrsak/ArduinoProtoThread/tree/master/examples/OneComplexAsyncFlashingLED) for a more interesting example project that flashes a single LED at two different rates.